More photos and info here

 Pollinator value: Low.
 Larval host for moths.

-This clumping fern provides an attractive accent and great texture to moist, shady areas.
-Its spring “fiddleheads” unfurl into large, erect yellow-green fronts that last through the summer before turning yellow in autumn.
+Its spring “fiddleheads” unfurl into large yellow-green summer fronds that yellow in the fall.
 This fern owes its name to the cinnamon-colored spore cases that appear on the stalks in late spring.